wavyxu/Questionnaire/README.md

 # Questionnaire
-A Web application for users to create online Questionnaire. <br>
+A Web application for users to create online Questionnaire.
+Online pay for customization service.
+Virtualize survey results.

 ## Features

+### Interactive
+- Using React + Redux, React Router, MaterilizeCSS and so no
+### Authentication
-- Login with the third-party accounts, like Google+
+- Login with the third-party accounts, like Google+.
+Authorize with Google OAuth API
+### Payment
-- Payment for credits
+- Using stripe API for real credit cards payment
-- Customize questionnaire and send email for survey
-- Collect survey results
-- Virtualize survey results
+### Customize Survey Form
+- Using Redux Form API
+### Send Email
+- Using sendgrid API
+### Store Data
+- Using remote MongoDB and mongoose API

 ## Setting up development environment